Henrybsbhp/Resume/README.md

 * #####Project Introduction：

-1. Use MVC pattern mainly, Particular module are using MVVM pattern;
+1. MVC pattern mainly, Particular modules are using MVVM pattern;
-2. We used `ReactiveCocoa` and `AFNetworking` to create a network library, Use it to handle the internet request.
+2. We used `ReactiveCocoa` and `AFNetworking` to create a network library, and use it to handle the internet request.
 3. Asynchronous Image Loading via `SDWebImage` library.
 3. The project was developed with `ReaciveCocoa`.
 4. Created a several libraries myself.